hit-moodle/moodle-local_onlinejudge/README.md

 Sphere Engine
 ------------
-In order to start using sphere engine, you have to run:
+In order to start using sphere engine, you have go to the following path:

+> MOODLE_PATH/local/onlinejudge/judge/sphere_engine/api/

+and run:
 ```bash
 composer require guzzlehttp/guzzle
 ```
-inside the following path :

-*MOODLE_PATH/local/onlinejudge/judge/sphere_engine/api/*

 Usage
 =====